Skip to content

 • DATA — Run guided data and schema workflows with confirmations; treat this as high-impact and use it only when you understand what will change.

-• Capture context — Use Add Selection and Add Scripts from the tool belt so Genie sees the right Script Workspace scope; open the Metadata Explorer to browse tables, fields, layouts, scripts, and custom functions and to drive # references in the composer.
+• Capture context — Use Add Selection and Add Scripts from the tool belt so Genie sees the right Script Workspace scope; in LAYOUT mode, copy selected FileMaker layout objects and inject them from the composer so Genie can revise that selected edit set.
+Open the Metadata Explorer to browse tables, fields, layouts, scripts, and custom functions and to drive # references in the composer.

 • Conversations — Keep multiple chats, search history, and use Project Rules so each FileMaker file can carry its own instructions and display identity.